yasirroni/matpower-pip/README.md

 ## Acknowledgement

-This repository was supported by [Faculty of Engineering, Universitas Gadjah Mada](https://ft.ugm.ac.id/en/) under the supervision of [Mr. Sarjiya](https://www.researchgate.net/profile/Sarjiya_Sarjiya)
+This repository was supported by [Faculty of Engineering, Universitas Gadjah Mada](https://ft.ugm.ac.id/en/) under the supervision of [Mr. Sarjiya](https://www.researchgate.net/profile/Sarjiya_Sarjiya).
+If you use this package, we are very glad if you cite any relevant publication under Mr. Sarjiya name that can be found on [semanticscholar](https://www.semanticscholar.org/author/Sarjiya/2267414) or [ieee](https://ieeexplore.ieee.org/author/37548066400) for the meantime, since publication related to this repository is on going.
+This work is also partly motivated after I found out that [oct2py](https://github.com/blink1073/oct2py) support running `octave` client from python, but the only implemention for running [MATPOWER](https://github.com/MATPOWER/matpower) that I know, called [oct2pypower](https://github.com/rwl/oct2pypower), require `docker` and not newbie-friendly.
+Nevertheless, I would like to say thank you to all people contributed on [oct2py](https://github.com/blink1073/oct2py), [oct2pypower](https://github.com/rwl/oct2pypower), and more importantly [MATPOWER](https://github.com/MATPOWER/matpower).